JimLynx/CI-MS1-Explore-Ireland/README.md

 > ##### Media
 >
 > - The main photos, logo and imagery used in this project are *owned and provided by myself*
+> - About/Trip page images are taken from [Pexels](https://www.pexels.com/), a free stock-photo library.
 >
 > ##### Content
 >